 Partner required before booking (apart from for the solo routines of course).

 Courses will commence in September 2020.
 Full details coming in August.

 Routine Booking Conditions:

 - No refunds apply after 7 days before course commencement.

-- Any payments made on the day of routine course commencement will attract a $10 late fee
+- Any bookings/payments made after 5pm on the Friday prior to course commencement will attract a $10 per person late fee.

 - All dancers learning and performing routines give rights for Ceroc & Modern Jive Dance Company to publish footage of the performance(s) on our website and other appropriate media.
 Rights to publish such footage remain with Ceroc & Modern Jive Company only.

 - Should you or your partner have to miss a session due to unforeseen circumstances you will be expected to catch up via video or private lessons and a review of your performance will be conducted by your teachers before inclusion in performances.

 - For Champs Routines, Champs Crew couples will be selected based on their level of performance AND their commitment to all dates in the course including the two additional sessions.